Origin hypotheses of the Croats: Constructionist late-migration theory

 The theory already since 1970s is criticized and rejected by mainstream scholarship because is misinterpreting written sources and archaeological data which shows the 7th century Slavic-Croatian migration and settlement, and there was not any discontinuity in transition between the 8th and 9th century.
 Walter Pohl also noted that "has no basis in the written sources and, also, the case of an 'empty land' in the Western Balkans at the end of the eighth century seems unlikely".
 There is no presumed "absence of any finds whatsoever between the middle of the 7th and the end of the 8th centuries" as the "recent datings of the finds and cemeteries of the so-called horizon with pagan burial characteristics (as well as cremation burials), whether through typological analyses, or 14C dates, definitely refute this viewpoint".
 Similarity of Slavic ethnonyms and toponyms is not a convincing argument and they would be expected.
 There was not any detectable new foreign group in the 9th century neither such a group and Croats, as well their migration, are mentioned in detailed Frankish historical sources.
 Viking-Carolingian swords and other military equipment do not indicate arrival of a new ethnic group (neither was found on the territory of Obotrites in Vojvodina; many such swords and equipment were found outside Carolingian domain, like in Denmark who were enemies of the Franks).
 How much is problematic to identify swords with an ethnic group and individual was showcased by DNA analysis of a late 8th-early 9th century skeleton with a sword in Vaćani near Skradin which confirmed it descended from Cyprus (whereas without such an analysis according to the theory would have been considered as an ethnic Croat).
-Also, Milošević's consideration about Scandinavian origin of the K-type swords is controversial because is contrasting mainstream opinion considering them as characteristically of Frankish workshops.
+Also, Milošević's considerations about a Scandinavian origin of the K-type swords is controversial because it contrasts with mainstream opinion considering them as being characteristic of Frankish workshops.
 The Carolingian military equipment rather influenced the consolidation of the Croatian ethnic identity and elite in the Duchy of Croatia as well their relations with the Carolingian Empire.